 Written By:

-My wife and I leased a new car recently.
+Sales has changed in many industries, but my wife and I leased a new car recently.
 Pre-COVID.
 We don’t change cars often, but it was time.
-We settled on a budget-friendly, Ohio winter-friendly, grown-up, anti-college-car car.
+We settled on a budget-friendly, Ohio winter-friendly, grown-up, anti-college car.

 This was the first time at a dealership in a while.
 For some reason, I guess I expected the approach had changed since so many other consumer interactions have.
 But nothing seemed that different.

-I spent some time in new car sales during college.
+I spent some time as a new car salesman during college.
 People who know me know how ridiculous that sounds.
-Not because there’s anything wrong with car sales.
-There are absolutely great dealerships out there filled with honest, attentive sales associates.
+Not because there’s anything wrong with car sales—there are absolutely great dealerships out there filled with honest, attentive sales associates.
 More so, because I’m what you might call a fumbling introvert.

-It all got me to thinking about sales today.
-How it’s not really about selling at all if you’ve grown and evolved along with purchasing habits and consumer expectations.
+It all got me thinking about sales today.
+How sales isn’t about selling at all if you’ve grown and evolved along with modern sales approaches and changing consumer buying behavior.

 It’s not hard to find biting stats like these when it comes to sales:

-• 7 out of 10 customers believe that the sales reps are product-focused rather than customer-focused
+• 7 out of 10 customers believe that sales reps are product-focused rather than customer-focused.

 • Only 13% of customers believe a salesperson can understand their needs.

-So If Sales is Not About Selling, What Is it About?
+If It’s Not About Selling, What Is It About?

-• Teaching: not the feature-benefits but teaching what to expect in the process and after.
+• Teaching: not just feature-benefits, but educating customers on what to expect in the process and after.

 • Clearing the misconceptions: allowing for transparency in who is involved, how the service/product compares, and how there’s a real possibility that it doesn’t fit with the customer’s needs.

-• Acknowledgment of reservations: hearing the customer and talking with them not talking around them.
+• Acknowledgment of reservations: hearing the customer and talking with them, not around them.

 • Anti-segmentation: less lumping into groups, more individualization.
 What’s that you say?
 You can’t “scale” like that?
 Focus your processes on quality over quantity.

-• A seamless connection between marketing, brand management, and the “sales” interaction
+• A seamless connection between marketing, brand management, and selling.

-• The beginning of your customer retention efforts.
-Even before the first sale is complete you are building credit toward return and/or expanded business.
+• The beginning of customer-first efforts—before the first sale is even complete, you’re already building credit toward return and/or expanded business.

-A recent Salesforce Research study shows that “84% of customers say that the experience a company provides is as important as its products or services.”
+A recent Salesforce Research study shows that 84% of customers say the experience a company provides is as important as its products or services.

-Sales is not about selling anymore.
-When organizations consider the sales process part of the experience, everyone wins.
+It’s not about selling anymore.
+When organizations consider the sales process part of the overall experience, everyone wins.
+The future of selling is about connection, transparency, and trust—because at the end of the day, people don’t want to be sold to.
+They want to be understood.

 Thoughts or experiences on the subject?
-Share them with us on social.
+Let’s talk.